 Another suggestion to speed up the website on Black Friday is the launch of the Cloud CDN service.

-CDN (content delivery network) is a system for delivering content to multiple data centers and Internet traffic exchange points.
+CDN (content delivery network) is a system for delivering content to multiple data centres and Internet traffic exchange points.
 It was created to minimize bottlenecks in the network bandwidth, ensure high availability and performance of websites, applications and media.
-The CDN has a routing system that sends statistical files (e.g. web page files: HTML, CSS, JS, images and text) to the node geographically closest to the person accessing the website.
+The CDN has a routing system that sends static files (e.g. webpage files: HTML, CSS, JS, images and text) to the node geographically closest to the website user.

-The launch of the Cloud CDN service will increase page load speed among users in any location, without compromising on the quality of files, images or video.
+The launch of the Cloud CDN service will increase page load speed among users in any location without compromising the quality of files, images or videos.
 It will also increase the website efficiency and improve resilience to transient traffic volumes.

 Problem 3: Misguided product recommendations

 Customers expect to receive personalized product recommendations.
 Suppose a customer adds a smartphone to the e-cart and proceeds to the checkout.
-In the worst case, for the next few weeks he or she will open e-mails with a proposal to buy the same phone model or a similar one.
-In the best case, he or she will receive a proposal to buy a bike carrier for a given model and a powerbank with a large capacity – because the recommendation system, as a result of the analysis of behaviour and visited services, will know that the customer is a fan of long bicycle trips.
+In the worst case, for the next few weeks, they will open e-mails with a proposal to buy the same phone model or a similar one.
+In the best case, they will receive an offer to buy a bike carrier for a given model and a power bank with a large capacity.
+Because the recommendation system, as a result of the analysis of behaviour and visited services, will know that the customer is a fan of long bicycle trips.

-Recommendations AI is a Google Cloud Platform service that uses the possibilities of artificial intelligence and allows you to choose product proposals based on the analysis of user behavior.
+Recommendations AI is a Google Cloud Platform service that uses the possibilities of artificial intelligence and creates up-selling offers based on the analysis of user behaviour.
 The Recommendations AI engine has a record of millions of previous user actions – including those taken outside our e-commerce site.
-The service continuously analyzes information and adjusts products in real time in response to actions taken by the customer.
-Recommendations can be displayed to the user through a variety of channels, including internally, in mailing campaigns or online advertising.
+The service continuously analyzes information and adjusts products in real-time in response to actions taken by the customer.
+Recommendations can be displayed to the user through various channels, i.a., on the website, in mailing campaigns, or in online ads.

-The Recommendations AI service is used by Disney, among others.
-Kathy DePaolo, VP of Engineering at Disney, shared her experiences at the Google Cloud Next ’19 conference.
+Disney, among others, uses the Recommendations AI service.
+Kathy DePaolo, VP of Engineering at Disney, shared their experiences at the Google Cloud Next ’19 conference.

-Previously, Disney used its own recommendation engine – the model offered customers products from the same category, without correctly reading the buyer’s intentions.
+Previously, Disney used its in-house recommendation engine.
+The model offered customers products from the same category, without correctly reading the buyer’s intentions.
 Kathy gave an example of the recommendations a customer received after adding a sleep eye mask to their cart:

 - the original Disney engine recommended carnival masks (products from the disguises and masks category),

-- Recommendations AI read the user’s intention and offered pajamas, plush slippers and cuddly toys (products related to sleeping).
+- Recommendations AI read the user’s intention and offered pyjamas, plush slippers and cuddly toys (products related to sleeping).